tioui/Eiffel_Game2/README.md

 ===============

 A Game library for ISE Eiffel.
 This is a library for game developping with the Eiffel Language.
-The library is made for the IDE EiffelStudio.
+The library is compatible with the IDE EiffelStudio 7.3 from ISE.

 The library is compatible with Linux, MAC OS X, Windows, GP2X Wiz and Caanoo.